 I have been thinking about ways to introduce people to tabletop role-playing games (TTRPGs).
 If we want to see a more diverse community of people in the hobby, we need to make it easier for people to join in.
 This blog seems like a good opportunity to help do that.

 TL;DR This is a basic ‘how to’ pack on the A-Z of running a TTRPG, which I intend to cover in a series of blog posts over the coming months.
-Feel free to suggest additional topics.
+Please suggest additional topics in the comments.

 Recently, I ran a session for four people, three of whom had never played a TTRPG before.
 In addition to the time I spent preparing for the session itself, I spent a lot of time thinking of the best way to explain the different elements of the games to these new players.